Ottermad/ottermad.github.io/_posts/2023-08-15-QC-Course-Complex-Numbers.md

 Let's take a look at an example:

 $$\frac{1 + 3i}{4 + 7i} = \frac{(1 + 3i)(4 - 7i)}{(4 + 7i)(4-7i)} = \frac{25 + 5i}{16 + 49} = \frac{25 + 5i}{65} = \frac{5 + i}{13}$$

+And that's all we need to know about complex numbers for now.
+We'll pick up a bit more in the next post.